 Restaurants & Cafés in Montréal

-If you are in the Le Plateau neighborhood, check out Café Replika.
+Café Replika is worth a visit if you’re in the Le Plateau neighborhood.
 They have iced macchiatos that will knock your socks off.
 If Turkish coffee is something you enjoy, they have that too!
-I actually got one of each.
-With plenty of space to sit, I cozied up in a window seat the morning before I headed to the airport.

 They were playing a mix of pop music when time I went, as well as the most popular Eurovision songs.
 I’ve recommended many people to this bar, and they all have told me they loved it!